GoogleChrome/developer.chrome.com/site/en/docs/workbox/modules/workbox-webpack-plugin/index.md

 This will generate a service worker with precaching setup for all of the webpack assets picked up by your configuration, and the runtime caching rules provided.

-A full set of configuration options can be found on [in the reference documentation](/docs/workbox/reference/workbox-build/#type-WebpackGenerateSWOptions).
+A full set of configuration options can be found [in the reference documentation](/docs/workbox/reference/workbox-build/#type-WebpackGenerateSWOptions).

 ## `InjectManifest` Plugin